lenzlee/codequiz/README.md

 # codequiz
-Bootcamp Homework 4: Code Quiz (Timed / Record High Scores)
+Bootcamp Module 4: Code Quiz (Timed / Record High Scores)

-## Code Quiz Challenge
+## Web APIs Challenge: Code Quiz

 In this project, we were asked to build a timed coding quiz with multiple-choice questions.
 This app runs in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.